 EcoTours of the Indian River Lagoon

 There is nothing better than taking time to relax aboard one of our EcoTours!
-Our Florida Boat Tours in Merritt Island, FL, and around the Cape Canaveral area are the best around the East Coast.
+Our Florida River Boat Tour in Merritt Island, FL, and around the Cape Canaveral area are the best around the East Coast.
 Contact us today to learn more about our variety of trip types.
 Don’t hesitate to book an EcoTour!

 We look forward to making this an experience to Florida’s very own estuary system, one you will never forget.
 Contact us today to schedule a tour along the Indian River Lagoon.
 We can accommodate up to 6 individuals on each boat tour.
 Additionally, we now offer private tours.
 What’s the hold-up?
 Join one of our boat tours today to experience the majestic beauty of the Indian River Lagoon in Florida!